AndyLaiJS/Cnergy/README.md

 The application is built using VueJS.

-NodeJS and npm are assumed to be already installed on your system
+NodeJS, npm and MySQL are assumed to be already installed on your system

 ### Installing VueJS
 ```